ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: record_coercions

     Specifies whether the IVI engine keeps a list of the value coercions it makes  for ViInt32 and ViReal64 attributes.
-Call niDMM_GetNextCoercionRecord to extract  and delete the oldest coercion record from the list.
+Call :py:meth:`nidmm.Session.GetNextCoercionRecord` to extract  and delete the oldest coercion record from the list.
     The default value is VI_FALSE (0).
-Use the niDMM_InitWithOptions function to  override this value.
+Use the :py:meth:`nidmm.Session._init_with_options` function to  override this value.

     The following table lists the characteristics of this property.